Police Department Brenham Texas

 To meet that mandate, the department launched a new recruiting strategy: dropping the requirement that applicants have college credits.

-Emil “Trey” Gully sexually harassed female police officers for decades
+Emil “Trey” Gully sexually harassed female officers for decades

 Sexually harassing female officers.